JamesWP/sqlnotebook/report/newPlan.md

 # Background

+> AAAF I think you should start with the sequence no-notes, paper-notebook,electronic-notebook, comments-on-code and then say that an IDE embedded in a notebook is a candidate solution to the issues raised.

 ## Analysis of existing solutions

   Analyst different solutions for SQL IDE's and also note taking applications. drawing positives and negatives from each.

 ## Problems

+> AAAF Among these, there is also cross-referencing and in particular cross-referencing that includes code

 ## Problem #1 Keeping notes of important things
   Problem is that each thing a developer works on has its own set of important details that need to be remembered when working on the solution